Melbourne, Florida: Sports

 Melbourne was an official host city for the 1996 Olympic Torch Relay.

-There are co-ed adult and youth sports programs in flag football and ultimate frisbee.
+Co-educational adult and youth sports programs are offered in flag football and ultimate frisbee.

 The city of Melbourne hosts an annual indoor pickleball tournament called the Melbourne Meltdown Pickleball Championship.
-The third annual tournament was played on March 4–6, 2021 at the Melbourne Auditorium.
+The third annual tournament was played on March 4–6, 2021, at the Melbourne Auditorium.

 Parks, recreation, and attractions

 The city of Melbourne contains over 554.72 acre of city park land, including 17 community parks, 13 neighborhood parks, and five smaller city parks.